New York City Department of Health and Mental Hygiene: Report of the Council of Hygiene and Public Health

+Metropolitan Board of Health to Department of Health

 In 1866, the New York State legislature enacted a bill establishing the 'Metropolitan Board of Health', consisting of the four Police Commissioners, four Health Commissioners appointed by the Governor, and the Health Officer for the Port of New York.
 In 1870, the legislature replaced the Board of Health with the Department of Health, with additional responsibilities including street cleaning and sanitary permits.

 As of December 1894, Charles G. Wilson was serving as President of the Board of Health.

 Department of Mental Health, Mental Retardation and Alcoholism Services (1976-2002)

 In 1976, a new department, titled the "Department of Mental Health, Mental Retardation and Alcoholism Services" was established as distinct from the existing Department of Health.

 Department of Health and Mental Hygiene

 As a result of its consolidation with the Department of Mental Health, Mental Retardation and Alcoholism Services, it was renamed the Department of Health and Mental Hygiene on July 29, 2002.
 This merge was first proposed by Mayor Rudy Giuliani in 1998.

 In 2021, Michelle E. Morse was named the first Chief Medical Officer of the New York City Department of Health and Mental Hygiene.
-She is also currently the Acting Commissioner for the agency.
+She was also the Acting Commissioner for the agency from 2024-2026.